 To create the Academy, and give it a fair representation of the global restaurant scene, we divide the world up into 26 geographical regions.
 Each region has a chairperson appointed for their knowledge of their part of the restaurant world.
-These chairs each select a voting panel of 40 (including themselves) – ensuring a balanced selection of chefs, restaurateurs, food/restaurant journalists and well-travelled gourmets.
+These chairs each select a voting panel of 40 – ensuring a balanced selection of chefs, restaurateurs, food/restaurant journalists and well-travelled gourmets.

 Academy Chair: Austria, Switzerland, Hungary & Slovenia